 There’s a lot more to know about a cockatiel, but one thing that continuously baffles cockatiel owners is how to determine the bird’s age.
 Just keep reading, and you’ll discover various ways to do it.

-How to Tell the Age of a Cockatiel
+The 12 Ways to Tell the Age of a Cockatiel

 If you didn’t own a cockatiel right from its hatching stage, you could never be sure of its age straightaway.
 However, there are several factors you can look at to help determine the age, including changes in physical appearance.

 Cockatiels, just like other birds.
 Go through several changes as they age.
 A lot of these changes are similar to the human experience as they age.